The law would have gone into effect January 1

 David Pickup, a spokesman for the National Association for Research and Therapy of Homosexuality, believes conversion therapy is valid and should be used.

-“We do competent therapy, therapy that truly works,” he told CNN in October, adding that he’d undergone the treatment himself and was treating others.
+“We do competent therapy, therapy that truly works,” he said in October, adding that he had undergone the treatment and was treating others.